Angled facade of a building clad in gold, grey and white metal panels

 • Certificate III in Carpentry (CPC30220)certificate

 Nationally recognised trade qualification.
-Includes CPCCCA3024A - Install and Finish Exterior Cladding.
+Includes CPCCCA3017 - Install exterior cladding (current code; supersedes CPCCCA3017A/B).
 Covers all cladding types and fixing methods.

 • Working at Heights Training (RIIWHS204E)training